NEET PG Exam 2026: Date, Eligibility, Scorecard and Counselling Details

 2. Internship Completion

-• A mandatory one-year rotatory internship must be completed by July 31, 2025.
+• A mandatory one-year rotatory internship must be completed by the cut-off date notified in the NBEMS NEET PG 2026 Information Bulletin.

 3. Medical Council Registration